What We Do

-Elizabeth Bonkink is a Communications Advisor at ECF.
+Elizabeth Bonkink is Communications Team Lead at ECF.
 She holds a degree in Communications and a diploma in radio, television journalism.
 She has worked on the Vital Signs project since it’s inception at the organization, and is one of the contributing voices to The Well Endowed Podcast.
 Elizabeth has more than a decade working in charities and non-profits and over 20 years in marketing and communications.
 She is a Rotarian with the Gateway club, a member of the Rotary District 5370 Board as Youth Services Chair, and is a graduate of the Rotary Leadership Institute.
 Originally from Ontario, she moved to Edmonton in 2013 and now lives in West End with her husband Gary, cat Hunter and dog Orion.
-In her spare time, Elizabeth volunteers with NASAP (North Alberta Society for Animal Protection) fostering dogs, Edmonton Valley Zoo, and with Alberta Helping Animals Society.
+In her spare time, Elizabeth volunteers with NASAP (North Alberta Society for Animal Protection) fostering dogs, and runs a pet sitting and dog walking service (Pawsitive Petsitting).

-Andrew Paul is a Communications Advisor for Edmonton Community Foundation.
+Andrew Paul is a Communications Associate for Edmonton Community Foundation.
 After graduating from MacEwan University’s Journalism Program in 2008, Andrew took up feature-writing for the now defunct SEE Magazine.
 He worked as SEE’s web and features editor, and won the Alberta Weekly Newspaper Association’s Award for Best News Story in 2010.
 He has served as an editorial intern at Avenue Magazine Edmonton, and as the Communications Director at Rapid Fire Theatre.
 Andrew started working at the ECF in 2011 where he coordinates the production of the Foundation’s quarterly magazine Legacy in Action and hosts The Well Endowed Podcast.